 Chamomile is one of the best known natural sedatives, which in turn, makes it one of the most brilliant essential oils for sleep.
 Whether it's being steeped to make tea or extracted in the form of an oil, chamomile's use as a sedative has been documented for centuries and is one of the most popular ways to fight off insomnia.
 The plant's potency isn't mere hearsay, however.
 Studies have shown chamomile's effectiveness in relieving stress and anxiety.
 Get your dose of aromatherapy by sprinkling a drop or two into steaming water (with eyes tightly shut) and take 10 deep breaths.
 You'll be drifting off into your dreams in no time.

 Neroli is an often overlooked essential oil for sleep, but we're looking to change that.
 The oil is extracted from the blossom of a bitter orange tree, and its spicy, citric scent makes it a popular ingredient in perfumes.
-One study noted neroli's ability to produce a calming effect, particularly when combined with lavender oil and chamomile.
+Neroli produces a calming effect, particularly when combined with lavender oil and chamomile.
 It's also effective on its own in reducing stress and blood pressure levels, particularly in women.

 One of the most grounding essential oils for sleep, cedarwood has a comforting, woodsy scent that is perfect in a diffuser before bedtime to help you drift off.
-Cedarwood works as a sedative and has been shown to decrease heart rate and blood pressure, not only maintaining its usefulness as a sleep aid but also in alleviating hypertension and anxiety.
+Cedarwood works as a sedative.
+It may also alleviate hypertension and anxiety.